ashleykinard/ashleykinard.github.io/portfolio.md

 The following are sample documents created as part of this professional portfolio:

-* [AddLicense API](https://app.swaggerhub.com/apis/ashleykinard/addlicense/1.0.0) - An OpenAPI mockup of an *Add License* API document.
+* [Mock Accounts API](https://ashleykinard.pro/sample-api/) - An OpenAPI mockup of an account management API document.
-* [GetLicense API](https://app.swaggerhub.com/apis/ashleykinard/getlicense/1.0.0#/default/getLicense) - An OpenAPI mockup of a *Get License* API document.
-* [RemoveLicense API](https://app.swaggerhub.com/apis/ashleykinard/removelicense/1.0.0) - An OpenAPI mockup of a *Remove License* API document.
 * [Logging Your Shift in Workday](https://github.com/ashleykinard/samples/blob/origin/WorkdaySample.pdf) - A mockup of using the *Workday* software to log a shift.